 The most important legal considerations are to ensure compliance with all laws and regulations as they continue to evolve and that the division of responsibilities in applicable leases and other contracts are followed.
 For example, leases often split cleaning and maintenance obligations between the landlord and tenant.
 Each party should ensure that it performs its contractual obligations and cooperates with the other where services needed to be integrated or if a question exists as to who bears responsibility for a particular issue.

-Provide transparent and thorough communication regarding new health and safety measures that are being implemented (e.g., social distancing, building circulation, entry and exit, use of common areas).
+- Preparation of Building Occupants.
+In addition to preparing the physical structure for re-entry, landlords and property managers should provide written communication to the tenants and their employees of any new guidelines and rules and regulations prior to re-opening.
+In addition, they should provide transparent and thorough communication regarding new health and safety measures that are being implemented (e.g., social distancing, building circulation, entry and exit, use of common areas).

 Reduce the number of access points to the building so that people use monitored, protected entry points, except in the case of emergencies.

 Establish protocols for how people will enter and exit the building, while maintaining social distance (this may include marking off areas for people to wait in line that are sufficiently spaced out, establishing a directional traffic flow for walking around the facility or office that will eliminate people walking past one another).

 Install hand sanitizing stations at designated entrances to the building.